lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

     - `0x19`: byte intended to ensure that the `signed_data` is not valid RLP.
     - `0x00`: version 0 of the EIP191.
     - `KeyManager address`: The address of the Key Manager executing the payload.
-    - `LSP6_VERSION`: Version relative to the LSP6KeyManager defined as uint256 equal to 6.
+    - `LSP6_VERSION`: Version relative to the LSP6KeyManager defined as a uint256 equal to 6.
-    - `chainId`: The chainId of the blockchain where the Key Manager is deployed.
+    - `chainId`: The chainId of the blockchain where the Key Manager is deployed, as a uint256.
-    - `nonce`: The nonce to sign the payload with.
+    - `nonce`: The nonce to sign the payload with, as a uint256.
     - `payload`: The payload to be executed.

 These parameters MUST be packed encoded (not zero padded, leading `0`s are removed), then hashed with keccak256 to produce the digest.